sipeed/TangNano-4K-example/README.md

 A demo to drive OV2640 camera and HDMI output.

-KEY_1 is reset and KEY_2 is output switch.
+KEY_1 is reset and KEY_2 is output switch(Camera image or HDMI output test).

 ### hdmi_720p